Congratulations! You got a new computer!

 5. Check the firewall and connect to the internet

-Now that we’ve got our backup in case anything goes wrong, it’s almost time to connect.
+With your backup ready in case anything goes wrong, it’s almost time to connect.
+First, you want to double check to make sure a firewall is enabled.

-First, however, we want to double check to make sure you have a firewall that is enabled.
-In most cases, if you’re connecting through a router you’re done.
-That router acts as a perfectly adequate firewall and protects you from random things that would otherwise attack your machine the moment you connect to the internet.
+In most cases, if you’re connecting through a router, you’re done.
+That router acts as a perfectly adequate firewall and protects you from random things attacking your machine the moment you connect to the internet.

-If you don’t have a router (which is rare these days), simply make sure Windows Firewall is enabled.
-It should be already, by default, but it’s well worth checking.
+If you don’t have a router (which is very rare these days), simply make sure Windows Firewall is enabled.
+It should be already, but it’s well worth checking.

 Once you’ve confirmed a firewall of some sort, connect.

 Windows 10 comes with security software pre-installed and enabled: Windows Defender.
 If you leave that enabled, you’re done here as well.